R&H Logo

 The appellate judges affirmed the lower court’s authority to award retroactive temporary maintenance.
 However, they questioned how the court arrived at $12,000 per month — the same amount the wife had requested.

 Colorado Revised Statute 14-10-114 sets guidelines for determining the amount and duration of maintenance.
-The appellate judges ruled the court had not exercised due diligence following the statutory guide.
-Further, the lower court hadn’t considered the husband’s payment of shared expenses and debts during the year the spouses lived together.
+The appellate judges determined the court failed to follow established legal procedures, neglecting to consider the husband's shared expenses and debts payments when the spouses lived together.
 For these reasons, the appellate court reversed the maintenance order and remanded the case.

 “In the end, the court has discretion to enter a fair and equitable maintenance award, but it must make specific written or oral findings in support of the amount and term of maintenance awarded.” — In re Marriage of Herold (Colo.
 App., 2021)